yzy1996/Artificial-Intelligence/1-Machine-Learning/7-Generative-Models/GAN/2-Applicational-GAN/Latent-Semantics/README.md

+**when linearly interpolating two latent codes z1 and z2, the appearance of the corresponding synthesis changes continuously, It implicitly means that the semantics contained in the image also change gradually**

+> Unsupervised representation learning with deep convolutional generative adversarial networks

 ## What we do

 the study on how a well-trained GAN is able to encode different semantics inside the latent space is still missing.